AndreJ315/andrej315.github.io/_posts/2018-01-19-C-Sharp-Fun-Project.md

 published: false
 ---
 ## Starting my first Learning Project - C# #
+For my first project I'll be creating a C# RPG game from sctatch

 ### Purpose for starting this project:
 To learn the Fundamentals of C#